 The objective of the Planned Unit Development (PUD) is to permit flexibility in the application of land development regulations to encourage compact, pedestrian-oriented development and redevelopment, and to implement the policies of the municipal plan, such as the provision of affordable housing.
 If flexibility is needed to achieve these objectives, the City may approve waivers in accordance with 723.B.
 In this way the City may grant the developer a desirable flexibility and at the same time not only protect, but enhance the welfare of the residents and other users of a development as well as the rest of the community.
 Planned Unit Developments may be used to facilitate development of areas designated for residential, mixed, or single use to achieve the objective stated herein.

-The objective of the Planned Unit Development (PUD) is not simply to allow exceptions to otherwise applicable regulations.
-It is instead to encourage a higher level of design and amenity than it is possible to achieve under the usual land development requirements.
+A. Planned Unit Development